viktoriamahrberg/fashion-news-board/README.md

 ![Diagram](/static/readme_images/fashionews_database.png)

-# Planning / Agile Development
+# Planning / Agile Management

 I used the Github kanban board to create issues and user stories in the early development stages of this project and moved them across the board as I progressed.
 Link to [Github Project](https://github.com/viktoriamahrberg/fashion-news-board/projects/1)